opendxl/opendxl-databus-client-java/docs/_sources/Basic-producer-consumer-example.rst.txt

             return new ProducerRecord<>(routingData, headers, messagePayload);
         }

-In this method the a ``ProducerRecord`` instance is created, adding to his constructor a ``RoutingData`` object with topic and key, ``Headers`` object and a ``MessagePayload`` object with the message content.
+In this method the a ``ProducerRecord`` instance is created, specifying a ``RoutingData`` object with topic and key, ``Headers`` object and a ``MessagePayload`` object with the message content.

-Now, at this point the next step is send the message.
+At this point the next step is send the message.
 To do that the producer calls the send method.

 .. code:: java

         producer.send(producerRecord, new MyCallback(producerRecord.getRoutingData().getShardingKey()));

-| This method sends a producer record and associates a callback for each
+This method sends a producer record and associates a callback for each sent execution.
-  sent execution.
 The callback is used because send is asynchronous and this method will return immediately once the record has been stored in the buffer of records waiting to be sent.
 This allows sending many records in parallel without blocking to wait for the response after each one.

-| Fully non-blocking usage can make use of the callback parameter to
-  provide a callback that will be invoked when the request is complete.
+Fully non-blocking usage can make use of the callback parameter to provide a callback that will be invoked when the request is complete.

-After send method executes the ``justWait()`` method is called to wait and produce a new record. ``PRODUCER_TIME_CADENCE_MS`` is the time in ms that the producer waits to send a new message.
+After the send method executes, the ``justWait()`` method is called to wait and produce a new record. ``PRODUCER_TIME_CADENCE_MS`` is the time in ms that the producer waits to send a new message.

-Finally when sample stops flush and close method are called.
+Finally, once the sample stops, the flush and close methods are invoked.

 .. code:: java

         producer.flush();
         producer.close();

-Flush method method makes all buffered records immediately available to send and blocks on the completion of the requests associated with these records.
+The flush method method makes all buffered records immediately available to send and blocks on the completion of the requests associated with these records.
 Flush gives a convenient way to ensure all previously sent messages have actually completed.